cpplibv/vide/README.md

 ### Changes / Differences to Cereal:
 - Change name to `vide` to indicate the incompatibility with upstream
-  - `vide` comes from latin word serial
+  - `vide` comes from the latin word serial
   - Name change was necessary due to incompatibilities
 - Remove some legacy compiler support
 - Bump required versions to C++23, GCC 11.2, CMake 3.20